 3. PLEASE NEVER FEED cheap grocery store or vet prescribed cat food (both are unsound nutritionally) or your pet will reflect the lack of nutrition; there are some over the counter brands that will address any health issues; and I'll be happy to discuss them with you, if needed.
 One vet bill will buy a lot of good quality food.

 Cats of all ages tend to shut down and go into "slow mode" during travel.
 A new kitten, even an outgoing, gregarious one, may seem shy when they first arrive.
 Partly this is a coming back to full speed process and partly being faced with a multitude of new experiences all at once.
 Start the kitten out in a small space that can be just theirs for a few days.
 A bathroom connected to your bedroom or other quiet place is good.
-They should have a litter box, water and food available, plus a night light.
+They should have a litter box, water and food available, a night light and a space heater in the winter months so that they don't get a chill.
 A secure bed is a good idea; the carrier that the kitten travels in is a good choice if there is space for it.
 As the kitten settles in, open the door and let him explore nearby rooms a little at a time.
 If kitten seems ready, you may bring it out into the common area in limited visits, and if it seems upset, take back to safety.....

 If there is another cat in the household, keep them separate for a few days.
 A good way to introduce the local cat to the newcomer is to let them play "footsie" under a door for awhile.
 Then let the old cat meet the new cat on the new kitties secure territory.
 Cats may take some time to become acquainted, but they usually work it out successfully.